Library & Archives

 Library

-The E. Kirkbride Miller Art Research Library has a non-circulating collection approaching 90,000 items.
-The collection includes monographs, reference books and databases, collection and exhibition catalogues, scholarly periodicals, auction catalogues, and vertical files.
+The E. Kirkbride Miller Art Research Library has a non-circulating collection of over 95,000 items.
+The collection includes monographs, reference books and databases, collection and exhibition catalogues, scholarly periodicals, auction catalogues, and over 10,500 artist vertical files.

 A-Z Databases